 Marron are about the best tasting freshwater crayfish there is, and their benefits don’t stop at your tastebuds.

 Marron bought at fish markets or on the menu at a restaurant have been farmed in dams, which are a muddy environment.
-Whilst marron are purged (left in clean water tanks for a few days without food to work the muddiness out of their system) they commonly still have an ‘earthy’ taste to them.
-Some people like that, like me, but, in an aquaponics system, there is no mud, no sand or silt so you will taste the pure flavour without that hint of Earthiness.
+Whilst marron are purged (left in clean water tanks for a few days without food to work the muddiness out of their system) they commonly still have a heavy ‘earthy’ taste to them.
+Some people like that, but, in an aquaponics system, there is no mud, no sand or silt so you will taste the pure flavour without that overdone Earthiness.

 Even with your pump draining back to the system, and air tubes, your aquaponics tank is likely to have ‘dead spots’ or areas where the flow of water is poor.
 These areas can see a build-up of organic matters potentially contributing to poor water quality.
 The movement of marron through these areas stirs up this material and increases the chances of it being picked up and pumped into your grow bed (or solids filter).